top of page

 48” x 36”

-March 2023 The painting is the poster advertising the exhibition and shares its title*.
+The painting is the poster advertising the exhibition and shares its title*.

 The exhibition title, Adventures In Zoomorphic Idolatry came in meditation, along with most of the paintings that were to be featured.

-The tableaux arrangement of the central figure and surrounds is inspired by a John Martin mezzotint that I saw in an exhibition in Ballarat called Radicals, Slayers and Villains.
-The near 200-year-old image, Satan Presiding At The Infernal Council (1825), was one illustration of many that the artist made to accompany Milton’s Paradise Lost, and belongs to a period of art collectively referred to as Romantic Satanism.
+The arrangement of the central figure and surrounds is inspired by a John Martin mezzotint that I saw in an exhibition in Ballarat called Radicals, Slayers and Villains.
+The nearly 200-year-old image, Satan Presiding At The Infernal Council (1825), was one illustration of many that the artist made to accompany Milton’s Paradise Lost, and belongs to a period of art collectively referred to as Romantic Satanism.

-Original image for Adventures In Zoomorphic Idolatry painting poster
+Original image for Adventures In Zoomorphic Idolatry painting poster by RM Photography

 The deities featured in the painting: